vegaprotocol/vegawallet/cmd/README.md

 ## Root flags

-By default, the wallet will be stored at specific location.
-If you want to specify a different location for test or isolation purpose, use the ``--root-path`` flag to do so.
+By default, the wallet will be stored at a specific location.
+If you want to specify a different location for test or isolation purposes, use the ``--root-path`` flag to do so.

 ## List of available commands